ffouquet42/Libft/README.md

 * ft_lstiter
 * ft_lstmap

-### Additional files

-* main.c

-This file is only used to test all functions.
-It is not requested and it should not be returned with the project.

 ## How to use it

 For compile this project use the Makefile with one of the following rules.